linatl/jekyll-gitbook/_posts/OSCP/2021-03-13-windowsprivesc.markdown

 $ reg query "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon"
 ```

 ###### Unquoted Path
 ```
+Prerequisites:
+- Write access in the right folder
+- Ability to either restart the service or trigger a re-start by rebooting If you want to privesc also check:
+- Does the service run as a high(er) privileged user?

 finding services with autostart:
 $ wmic service get name,pathname,displayname,startmode | findstr /i auto | findstr /i /v "C:\Windows\\" | findstr /i /v """
 $ sc query "ServiceName"